September 15, 2015

 Disclosing your HIV status will also have an effect on the people you tell.
 People will react differently to the news.
 Your friends and family may immediately embrace you and accept your diagnosis.
 Others may react negatively or need some time to process what you have told them.
 They may be scared -- for you or for themselves -- and may need some information in addition to time to adjust.

 Some people, especially sexual partners who may be afraid they have been infected, react with anger.
 If you feel threatened or unsafe, it is important that you get safe and stay safe.
-Call the National Domestic Violence hotline at 800-799-SAFE and check The Well Project's article about Violence Against Women and HIV.
+Call the National Domestic Violence hotline in the US at 800-799-SAFE and check The Well Project's article about Violence Against Women and HIV.

 Just like you, people you tell will need support.
 Try to leave them hotline numbers, brochures or books about HIV that they can look at later.
 Give them the addresses of websites that provide information (a good government site is at http://aids.gov/hiv-aids-basics/).
 Also let them know who else is aware of your status, so that they can go to each other for support.

 You do not have to tell everyone that you are HIV+.
-However, it is important that you tell your current and past sexual partners and anyone you have shared needles with to inject drugs.
+However, it is important that you tell your current and past sexual partners and anyone with whom you have shared drug injection equipment.
 This way they can be tested and seek medical attention if required.
 If you are afraid or embarrassed to tell them yourself, the health department in your area can notify your sexual or needle-sharing partners without even using your name.